robertsorochan-web/complete/replit.md

 - **Simplified Metrics:** Assessment scores are displayed with emojis (😰😕😐🙂😊) for intuitive understanding.
 - **Actionable Steps:** Insights conclude with direct, actionable advice ("Do this first: [specific action]").
 - **Mobile-First Design:** Optimized for mobile devices (360-412px) with touch-friendly targets, bottom navigation, and PWA support.
-- **Accessibility:** Includes Text-to-Speech support for low literacy users and Twi translations.
+- **Accessibility:** Includes Text-to-Speech support for low literacy users.
+- **Multilingual:** Supports 6 West African languages (English, Pidgin, Twi, Ga, Yoruba, Hausa) with easy language switching.
 - **Gamification:** Incorporates a "StackScore" system (300-850 range) with tiers (Novice to Guru), streak tracking, and an anonymous leaderboard to encourage engagement.

 **Technical Implementations:**